 One of the Iranian regime’s most famous hostages was U.S. journalist Jason Rezaian, a former Tehran bureau chief for the Washington Post.
 Rezaian and his wife, fellow journalist Yeganeh Salehi, were arrested in 2014.
 Salehi was released on bail three months later, but Rezaian was held captive for 544 days at Evin Prison.
 He was sentenced to an undisclosed prison term in 2015.
 Tehran released Rezaian and three other American hostages in 2016 in exchange for U.S. clemency to or dismissal of charges against 21 Iranian nationals.

 The Iranian regime routinely harasses domestic and foreign journalists and their Iran-based families in order to coerce members of the press to self-censor.
 Intelligence and judiciary officials have summoned the family members of Iranian journalists working abroad and conveyed that the journalists must immediately “stop collaborating with enemy media.”
-RSF reported in October 2019 that it had documented at least 25 cases of regime pressure on foreign-based journalists or their families in the past year.
+The regime also commonly imprisons, freezes and seizes the assets of, demotes (if government employees), or confiscates the passports of journalists’ relatives to pressure members of the press to self-censor.
+Additionally, the authorities have forced family members to go on state television and slander journalists to whom they are related.
+RSF reported in October 2019 that it had documented at least 25 cases of regime pressure on journalists based abroad, or their families, in the past year.
 Tehran also seeks to impede journalism by harassing Iran-based sources for international outlets to impede journalism.

 Additionally, Iranian journalists based abroad receive death threats.
-The director of Radio Farda, a U.S. government media outlet broadcasting to Iranians in Farsi, said that “sometimes [a death threat] includes information that only members of the [Iranian] intelligence services could know.”
+The director of Radio Farda, a U.S. government-funded outlet broadcasting to Iranians in Farsi, said that “sometimes [a death threat] includes information that only members of the [Iranian] intelligence services could know.”